Ivenyang/cocos-docs/manual/studio/cocos-code-ide/binding-custom-class-to-lua/en.md

 open `lua_cocos2dx_custom.h`, that is a global function declare --> `register_all_cocos2dx_custom(lua_State* tolua_S);`

-call this function before CustomClass is used, for example, in AppDelegate.cpp before run `main.lua`:
+call this function before CustomClass is used, for example, in AppDelegate.cpp before run Lua entry file:

 ```
     ...